brouberol/tatsamon/README.md

 If service tat or al2tat is down -> send a mail

 # Alarm and/or event
-AL2Tat manage alerts and event monitoring.
+AL2Tat manages alerts and event monitoring.

 Tatsamon can generate alerts and or event monitoring on Tat.

 * An alert is purged (about 60 days after creation on tat).
 Best Tat view for theses : RunView

-* An event monitoring is attached to on item (host, soft, person... whatever), all events are held three days, and only 30 events are retained after 3d.
+* An event monitoring is attached to an item (host, soft, person... whatever), all events are held three days, and only 30 events are retained after 3 days.
 Best Tat view for theses : Monitoring View

 You can activate both with tatsamon.